 I would like to begin by saying that I don’t recommend that anyone should follow this way of eating for more than two weeks.
 As an athlete, you will not continue to see results with this kind of extreme eating.

-These dietary suggestions are mainly for MMA fighters that need to drop 10-15 pounds in order to make weight.
+These dietary suggestions are mainly for MMA fighters and boxers that need to drop 10-15 pounds in order to make weight.
 I don’t ever suggest that you should wait until the last minute to drop a bunch of weight because it’s not always safe and the weight can easily come right back.

 People will, however, try anything, even when they know the dangers.
 Trust me, I’ve heard it all.
 Some people have told me that they essentially starved themselves for two weeks, some just drank lemon water with cayenne pepper, while others only ate protein.